-Most federal small business grants go to companies in the fields of science, technology, energy or healthcare.
+Most federal small business grants go to companies in the fields of science, technology, energy, or healthcare.
 These companies tend to allocate significant funds to research and development, and the grants help cover the accompanying expenses.

 Though the federal government determines eligibility requirements along with the recipients of the grants, the money doesn’t come directly from them.
-Instead, the federal government distributes the money to state and local governments, which then assume responsibility for giving the money to the recipients.
+Instead, the federal government distributes the money to state and local governments, which then assumes responsibility for giving the money to the recipients.

 Here are the most well-known federal small business grants: